In Search of My Great-Grandpa

 Based on Margie's research, Carl August Kuehn moved with his family from Milwaukee to the Door County Peninsula in northeastern Wisconsin in 1886.
 He had purchased land on County T in Jacksonport and soon built a homestead there.
 Two more children were soon born to Carl August and Bertha.
 They were Herman born in 1887 and Paul born in 1889.

-At the age of 52, Carl August Kuehn died of an appendicitis on July 30, 1899.
+At the age of 52, Carl August Kuehn died of appendicitis on July 30, 1899.

 Summary and Future Research

 Through my research, I have learned very much about my ancestors, Chemnitz, Germany, Milwaukee, and Door County in the 19th century.
 Unfortunately, I have still not been able to discover Carl August Kuhn's mother and father who would be my great-great-grandmother and father.
 I plan to continue my active research on Ancestry.com and also hope for more assistance from my second cousin, Margie, and other cousins and second cousins.
-Probably during 2018, I plan on making a trip to Chemnitz to follow up on the research which Margie did there in 2010.
+Hopefully, in the near future, I will be able to make a trip to Chemnitz to follow up on the research which Margie did there in 2010.

 © 2016 Paul Richard Kuehn